weidai11/cryptopp/Readme.txt

 then make a Pull Request or make a Diff available somewhere.
 Also see Bug Reports on the wiki.

-Features and enhancements are welcomend additions to the library.
+Features and enhancements are welcomed additions to the library.
 This category tends to be time consuming because algorithms and their test cases need to be reviewed and merged.
 Please be mindful of the test cases, and attempt to procure them from an independent source.